-Gun Owners of America (GOA) and Gun Owners Foundation (GOF) have filed for summary judgment in a lawsuit challenging the 1927 ban on mailing handguns via USPS.
-The lawsuit argues the ban is unconstitutional under the Supreme Court's Bruen test, as it lacks historical precedent and infringes on Second Amendment rights.
-This action seeks to re-establish a reliable, constitutionally protected method for handgun shipping nationwide.
+This video details the lawsuit filed by Gun Owners of America (GOA) and Gun Owners Foundation (GOF) seeking summary judgment against the USPS ban on mailing handguns, which dates back to the Prohibition era.
+The organizations argue the ban is unconstitutional under the Supreme Court's Bruen test, as it lacks historical precedent and infringes on Second Amendment rights.
+The lawsuit aims to re-establish a reliable, constitutionally protected method for handgun shipping nationwide, distinguishing the USPS as a government entity obligated to uphold these rights, unlike private carriers.

 This YouTube video delves into the origins of the name "Tommy gun."
 While the title and description don't provide specific details about the firearm's history or features, they directly address the nomenclature of this iconic weapon.
 The content aims to educate viewers on why this particular firearm is referred to by this well-known moniker.
 Further details on the gun's history, design, or any associated calibers would typically be explored in such a video.